teo-tsirpanis/Farkle/designs/7.0/csharp-rewrite.md

 * __Increased codebase size.__ Since C# is more verbose than F#, Farkle's codebase is expected to be increased; by how much it is unknown.
 This is acceptable; for a project like Farkle keeping the codebase small is of less priority.
 * __Inability to use SRTPs.__ [Statically Resolved Type Parameters](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/generics/statically-resolved-type-parameters) are F#'s generics on steroids that are resolved at compile time and support constraints on members with a specific signature.
 There is no easy way to write methods with SRTPs from C#.
 Farkle uses SRTPs in two places; the `prec` operator, and the `Terminals.generic(Real|Signed|Unsigned)` family of functions.
 Converting `prec` is easy; we can make it a regular generic function and have production builders implement an interface, but the generic numerical terminal factory methods will have to be implemented with static abstract functions, making them available only on .NET 7+, but compatible with C# as well.

+### The process

+During the rewrite to C#, we don't want to throw away the existing F# codebase, and we want to ensure it does not break.
+The rewriting process will be as follows:

+* A new C# project with the name `FarkleNeo` will be created, that will contain the code of the new Farkle.
+It will have its own C# test suite.
+* The existing F# code and tests will run in a separate CI workflow that will be skipped if only the new C# code is changed.
+* Once `FarkleNeo` is feature-complete, it will be renamed to `Farkle`, the F# Farkle project will be removed, and the rest of the F# projects will migrate to the new Farkle.
+    * My original plan was to not release a preview until all features are complete, but maybe we can release a preview without the precompiler.
+* After we implement the new precompiler (not sure of the language), we will migrate the MSBuild integration tests.
+* At a later time we can rewrite the CLI tool, the precompiler (if we already didn't), and the templating engine to F#. `Farkle.Tests` will not be rewritten.

 [^clarify]: Just like how converting code to Rust is called "oxidizing", I propose converting code to C# be called "clarifying" (because you can "see the code sharp").